psychemedia/storytelling-notes/unforeseen-nonsense.md

 "Thanks, little shelf!"

 "What will you have? — a song, a jest, or a little tale?"
-"Well, to pass the time, let's say — a tale. " "But allow me to say, master, that I shall ask you to deliver a fair judgment thereon?"
+"Well, to pass the time, let's say — a tale."
+"But allow me to say, master, that I shall ask you to deliver a fair judgment thereon?"

 Tale... need a get out to prompt speaking.